brunoscopelliti/poker-rank/README.md

 // ]
 ```

-`poker-rank` uses @botpoker/hand to evaluate the strength of a combination.
+`@botpoker/rank-hands` uses @botpoker/hand to evaluate the strength of a combination.

 `@botpoker/hand` also handles **ex-equo**.
 In case of ex-equo, the objects have also an `exequo` property.